\\\ Dog Walks

 Featuring dog walking around the UK

-All locations have sandy beaches and backshores mostly merging into the sandy dune system making them fabulous walks to take your dog all year round.
+These wonderful Norfolk locations have sandy beaches and back shores mostly merging into the sandy dune system making them fabulous walks to take your dog all year round.

-These beaches are dog-friendly 365 days a year with no restrictions except Holkham beach where during the winter months large flocks of winter birds gather as part of Holkham National Nature Reserve and owners are requested to keep dogs on leads.
+These beaches are dog-friendly 365 days a year with no restrictions except Holkham beach.
+During the winter months, large flocks of winter birds gather as part of Holkham National Nature Reserve, and owners are requested to keep dogs on leads.

-Old Hunstanton beach is part of the little village of Old Hunstanton boasting a sandy, with some small rocks exposed beach that you can manoeuvre in an out of, and even much better when dog walking when it’s low tide, with shallow waters, providing a great opportunity to take advantage of a more flat sandy beach.
+Old Hunstanton beach is part of the little village of Old Hunstanton boasting a sandy beach with some small rocks exposed that you can manoeuver in and out of, even better when dog walking when it’s low tide, with shallow waters, providing a great opportunity to take advantage of a more flat sandy beach.

 Walking along to the famous Hunstanton Red Rock Cliffs is essential where the cliffs expose differing colours of chalk, the red colours coming from iron pigments and white chalk causing stripe patterns, a spectacle to be seen set between main Hunstanton and Old Hunstanton.